 Selecting New Draft from Here creates a new draft, based on the scheduled version, which is still published at the scheduled time.
 You can continue working on the new draft, and apply publishing actions for this, as desired.
 An advanced scenario would be to apply multiple publishing occasions for different versions of a campaign page, having them replace each other in a desired order.

-You need to add the versions gadget to the navigation or assets pane to see the version list.
+You need to add the versions gadget to the left or right panel to see the version list.

 Content can have the following status in the version list: